cowwoc/pouch/README.md

 ## Example

 Pouch doesn't advocate specific designs.
 You're expected to use whatever design best suits your use-case.
-Here is one design that I've personally used
+Here is one design that has worked for me:

 ### Scope Types